Key moments in Novak Djokovic’s Australian saga

 Dec 24-25: Djokovic was seen in Belgrade, according to two eyewitness accounts to Reuters.
 A video posted on social media on Christmas Day showed him playing street tennis in Belgrade.

-Dec 30: Tennis Australia informed the world number one that he was granted a temporary medical exemption from the country’s vaccine requirements on the grounds of previous infection.
+Dec 30: Tennis Australia informed him that he was granted a temporary medical exemption from the country’s vaccine requirements on the grounds of previous infection.
 In a letter dated Dec.
 30, Australian Open organizers said this was granted by a panel of medical experts and reviewed by the state government of Victoria, where the tournament is held.

 Jan 2: Djokovic was issued with a border travel permit by the Victorian government.
 He was seen greeting a fan on video in Marbella, Spain.

-Jan 4: “I’m heading Down Under with an exemption,” Djokovic announced to the world in an Instagram post shortly before flying from Spain via Dubai to Melbourne.
+Jan 4: “I’m heading Down Under with an exemption,” Djokovic said in an Instagram post shortly before flying from Spain via Dubai to Melbourne.
 The impending arrival of the vaccine sceptic prompted a huge backlash in Australia, which has undergone some of the world’s toughest COVID-19 lockdowns and where hospitalisation rates have hit a record high.

 Jan 5: Djokovic touched down at Melbourne’s Tullamarine airport at 11:30 p.m.

-Jan 6: Australia’s Border Force detained the tennis star in a room at the airport overnight, denying him permission to enter the country and notifying him of their intention to remove him.
+Jan 6: Australia’s Border Force detained him in a room at the airport overnight, denying him permission to enter the country and notifying him of their intention to remove him.
 The Serbian president objected to Canberra.

 Jan 7: Djokovic faced 72 hours over the Orthodox Christmas holed up in a hotel for asylum seekers after a court agreed to hear his appeal against his canceled visa.

-Jan 10: In a virtual court hearing that saw pranksters hijack the live stream and protesters pepper sprayed outside his lawyers office, Djokovic was freed from detention.
+Jan 10: In a virtual court hearing, Djokovic was freed from detention.
 A judge quashed the government’s decision to cancel his visa on the grounds it was unreasonable.
 Australian immigration minister Alexander Hawke said he would weigh the use of personal powers to deport him anyway.
-Just after midnight, Djokovic tweeted a photo of himself practicing at Rod Laver arena.

 Jan 11: Social media posts and eyewitness accounts to Reuters contradicted Djokovic’s immigration form declaration that he did not travel for 14 days before entering the country.